-QPad are growing on me.
+QPad is growing on me.
 We’ve been working with them for a little while now, and have had the chance to check out a few of their peripherals of late, mostly their 2019 models, but still.
 Now we’ve got the chance to really dive into their new range of items, and with it comes the QPad QH-700 gaming headset.

 The QPad QH-700 gaming headset is a robust, well built set of headphones, that scream simplicity, but that’s okay.
 There’s no bells and whistles or frills, and QPad have done a great job of builting a simple gaming headset that just works, and a bonus is they’re plug and play too.